304th Division (Vietnam): Vietnam War

-On 4 April, the 1st Battalion 9th Marines attacked the 66th Regiment on Hill 471 south of the Combat Base, with the U.S. reporting 16 PAVN killed for the loss of 10 Marines.
+On 4 April, the 1st Battalion 9th Marines attacked the 66th Regiment on Hill 471 south of the Combat Base, with the U.S. reporting 16 PAVN killed for the loss of 10 marines.
 The following morning the 66th Regiment counter-attacked, losing 140 killed and five captured while the Marines lost only one killed.

 On 14 May 1968, units of the division attacked a supply convoy on Route 9, the 2nd Battalion 3rd Marines pursued the attackers as they withdrew from the ambush site, killing 74 PAVN for the loss of seven Marines.
 On 17 May, a patrol from the 2nd Battalion 1st Marines was ambushed by units of the division west of Khe Sanh, the Marines called in artillery and air strikes and then overran the ambush positions suffering six dead, while the division lost 52 killed.
 On the same days units of the division engaged the 3rd Battalion 4th Marines west of Khe Sanh on Hills 552 and 689, the division were lost 50 dead and four prisoners.
 On the night of 18–19 May 2/1 Marines engaged a Battalion from the 304th on Route 9 east of Khe Sanh, with the division losing 113 killed and eight Marines were killed.

 In October 1970, the PAVN command formed the PAVN B-70 Corps comprising the division, together with the 308th and 320th Divisions based in southern Laos.

 In 1971 the B-70 Corps and ancillary units participated in repulsing Operation Lam Son 719.
 In late February a company of the ARVN 3rd Airborne Battalion operating south of Fire Support Base 31 (16.715°N 106.426°E) received a Chieu Hoi, a sergeant from the Division's 24B Regiment.
 He revealed that the division had been operating the area since 9 February.
 At 11:00 on 25 February the PAVN deluged FSB 31 with artillery fire and then at 13:00 the 24B Regiment launched an armored/infantry assault.
 Airstrikes were called in and destroyed several PAVN tanks on the southern perimeter of the base.
 At 15:20 20 tanks supported by infantry attacked the northwest and east of the base.
 At this time a United States Air Force F-4 Phantom jet was shot down in the area and the Forward air control (FAC) aircraft coordinating fire support for FSB 31 left the area of the battle to direct a rescue effort for the downed aircraft crew.
-Forty minutes later, despite artillery support from other firebases the PAVN captured the base capturing or killing 155 ARVN including the commanders of the 3rd Airborne Brigade which had its headquarters at FSB and the commander of the 3rd Artillery Battalion and six 105mm howitzers.
+Forty minutes later, despite artillery support from other firebases the PAVN captured the base capturing or killing 155 ARVN including the commanders of the 3rd Airborne Brigade, which had its headquarters at FSB, and the commander of the 3rd Artillery Battalion and six 105 mm howitzers.
 The 24B Regiment lost an estimated 250 killed and 11 PT-76s and T-54s destroyed.
 By the 19 March the 24B Regiment was operating east of Ban Dong/A Luoi (16.635°N 106.430°E) in an attempt to prevent ARVN withdrawal along Route 9.